 Inspired by the structures of developing infrastructure coupled with the detrital by-product of urbanization, including cardboard forms found in an industrial recycling bin.
 Expanding on the structural and sculptural potentials of paper, this piece is suspended and shaped in space through the integration of found objects.
 The stripped, crumbled and falling paper, punctuated by staccato rows of circular structure alludes to the precarious balance of humanity and environment.

 Woodcut print on Masa 8 feet x 15 feet 2014

-Exploring strategies for making sculptural works with paper, Rock, Paper, Scissors began as a series of chance operations.
+Exploring strategies for making sculptural works with paper, this piece from the Rock, Paper, Scissors series began as a set of chance operations.
 Each of the 4 sides of the 6 blocks used to create the work were shifted randomly in the printing process, allowing the collaborative potential of the medium to interact with the process of its making.
 Printed on both sides of the translucent Masa paper these prints hang and sway with the breeze, thereby producing a time-based work as light shifts on the surface morphing the imagery like a filmic animation.

 Palast (After Tacita Dean for Lorraine)

 Woodcut Print on Masa paper Four panels: 20 feet 8 inches x 43 inches each 2013